-After your treatment you will still need to go back to the hospital for regular check-ups.
+After your treatment you will still need to have regular checkups.
 This is called follow-up.
-At each outpatient visit, your doctor will examine you and you may have blood tests.
+At each visit, your doctor will examine you and you may have blood tests.

 Your doctor will let you know how often you need to visit them at the outpatient clinic.
-If your disease is high-risk or you need active treatment or transfusions, you will need more frequent visits to the day ward.
+If your disease is high risk or you need active treatment or transfusions, you will need more frequent visits to the day ward.

 Tell your doctor or nurse how you have been since your last appointment.
 Remember to tell them about any new symptoms, aches or pains you have, or if you are finding it hard to cope.
-Sometimes it helps to write down what you want to say before you see the doctor.
-That way you won't forget what you wanted to say.
+Sometimes it helps to write down what you want to say before you see the doctor, so you don't forget what you wanted to say.